lanl/scico/docs/source/style.rst

 Extra Sections
 ~~~~~~~~~~~~~~

-The following are sections that can be added to functions, modules, classes, or method definitions taken from the numpy style guide.
+The following are sections that can be added to functions, modules, classes, or method definitions taken from the `numpy style guide <https://numpydoc.readthedocs.io/en/latest/format.html#sections>`_.

 -  See Also: